jamesseanwright/elemental-entropy/README.md

 #### `index.pre-crush.js`

 The result of running the `build-pre-crush.sh` script against `index.pre-min.js`.
-Additionally, all instances of the `var` keyword are removed by hand, thus placing everything on the global scope.
+Additionally, all instances of the `var` keyword are removed by hand, thus placing everything on the global object.

 #### `index.crushed.js`